lgellert/chatgpt_visualize_relationships/Readme.md

 1. Support additional Language Models (LLMs), such as Bard and others.
 2. Support the gpt-4 model when it comes out, and compare results.
-3. Add additional conversations, perhaps ones that are more controversial or dig into biases the AI has.
-4. Run it with different 'temperatures' which is a parameter ChatGPT 3.5 offers that tells it how random/risky the response should be.
+3. Run it with different 'temperatures' which is a parameter ChatGPT 3.5 offers that tells it how random/risky the response should be.
 0 is static, and 1 is the max.
 Code currently has 1 for temperature, so the results do change from run to run.
-5. Add ability to output network graphs side by side, improve browsability of the results.
+4. Add additional conversations, perhaps ones that are more controversial or dig into biases the AI has.
+5. Improve the output visualization quality.
+6.

+## Possible Topics for Later

+My goal at this point was to launch the tool with fairly benign topics.
+Other fun topics might be:

+* TV shows from 2010-2020 (or other decades)
+* Good places to work
+* Rock bands
+* Popular careers and related careers
+* Programming languages
+* Sci-fi books

+Many AI researches have discovered clever ways of trick ChatGPT into saying inappropriate things or provide instructions on how to harm others (aka "jail breaking").
+For now I stayed away from such topics, but this tool could potentially be used in combination with a jail break to extract note worth data.

+AI researchers are also interested in what biases are inherent in ChatGPT (racial, gender, cultural, etc).
+This tool could also be used to help uncover biases in its data relationships.

+Here are some example controversial topics that could be added later:

+* Street drugs (may take some jail breaking)
+* Explosives  (may take some jail breaking)
+* Historical figures (see if they are all white men)
+* Famous people (see if it is USA centric or includes global celebrities, people of color, etc)
+* Travel destinations to safe countries (all white Christian countries?)